 Coaches who ignore this ratio risk missing a key driver of client performance and recovery.

-Testing Protocols: When and How to Test
+When and How Should You Test Hormone Levels?

 A comprehensive hormone panel for male clients should include: